 Haywire Bay Regional Park is a popular seasonal day-use park and campground.
 The Powell River Regional District proudly operates this family-friendly park and employs an on-site park caretaker, Wendy Paterson, to assist with visitors’ needs.
-The park will close on Thursday, September 29 for the 2016 camping season.
+The park closed on Thursday, September 29 for the 2016 camping season.

 Haywire Bay Park is located on the southeast shore of Powell Lake about 7 km from the City of Powell River on the upper Sunshine Coast.
 Location Map